ravdy/RTP-03/class_notes/class-3.md

 ### Setup jenkins master and slave
 #### Run Freestyle Project on Slave node
-1.Click on create freestyle project
-2.Check the box restrict where this project can be run and add a slave label as shown in image below
+1.Click on create freestyle project.Check the box restrict where this project can be run and add a slave label as shown in image below